 - Bread flour has a higher amount of gluten than all-purpose flour.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.
 You can make your own bread flour by adding 1 1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.

-- Add a cup of raisins or dried cranberries to the bread dough for extra sweetness.
+- Add a cup of raisins or dried cranberries to the bread dough for a lightly sweet bread.

 - Brush loaves with milk instead of egg white before baking to produce a darker crust.